image-source-control/image-source-control/readme.txt

 * [feature] List images with missing sources
 * [feature] Shortcode to include the sources in content fields
 * [feature] Function to include sources of a post in templates

-== Instructions ==

-Also have a look at the <a href="http://webgilde.com/en/image-source-control/image-source-control-manual/">image source control manual</a>.

-Find a list of images with missing sources under _Media > Missing sources_

-**automatic image sources**

-You can choose to display image sources automatically below the post content or as a small overlay above your images.
-Just visit the settings page of the plugin to enable those options.

-**manually included image sources on pages/posts**

-You can add the image source list manually to pages or post via the shortcode [isc_list] in your content editor.
-You can use `[isc_list id="123]` to show the list of any post or page.

-You can also add the list with the function `isc_list()` within the loop in your template files.
-Use `isc_list( $post_id )` to show the image source list outside the loop.

-You should also check first if the function exists before using it:
-`<?php if( function_exists('isc_list') ) { isc_list(); } ?>`

-**list all image sources**

-You can add a paginated list with ALL attachments and sources to a post or page using the shortcode [isc_list_all].
-Use `[isc_list_all per_page="25"]` to show only a limited number of images per page.

-The plugin searches your post content and thumbnail for images (attachments) and lists them, if you included at least the image source or marked it as your own image.